JDK Compatibility

 JDK 8 users typically use the Oracle JDK or some flavor of OpenJDK.

 OpenJDK comes in various flavors, offered by different providers.
-We build and test Scala using Temurin primarily, but the differences are unlikely to matter to most users.
+We typically build and test Scala using Temurin or Zulu, but the differences are unlikely to matter to most users.

 JDK 11 compatibility notes